ryangoree/gud-cli/README.md

 ## Ideal Use Cases

-Clide-JS is ideal for developers looking to create efficient, maintainable CLI applications with minimal fuss.
+@gud/cli is ideal for developers looking to create efficient, maintainable CLI applications with minimal fuss.
 It offers the right balance of functionality and ease-of-use, making it a practical choice for both simple scripts and more elaborate command-line tools.